blackmagic-debug/black-magic-org/knowledge/faq.md

 Yes, under normal operations the Black Magic Probe V2.1 is drawing 30-60mA.
 When using the `tpwr` functionality to supply power to a target like the 1Bitsy it can draw up to 120mA resulting in 0.6W of dissipated heat.
 The voltage regulator can heat up to 75°C under normal operations, it is rated for up to 125°C.

-The problem is fixes with firmware newer than Dec.
-16 2020.
+The problem is fixed on firmware v1.8.0 and newer

 ![Black Magic Probe Heatmap](/_assets/BMP_V2_1_heat_image.jpg)